Pker.xyz

 rust, tools

-The concept is sane but the implementation lacks the things we aim to bring with autom8: type safety, determinism where possible (i.e autom8 does as much work as possible, only leverage Claude when needed), safe re-runs/resuming of interupted work, ratatui powered TUI to monitor on-going runs and investigate/review previous runs, proper error/state types, sane toml based config files, intelligent context injection between agents via git diffs and shared context, concrete agent types, commits/pr creations if desired, context size optimization..
+At the moment of writing this, orchestrators I have been exposed to have sane concepts but the implementation lacks the things we aim to bring with autom8: type safety, determinism where possible (i.e autom8 does as much work as possible, only leverage Claude when needed), safe re-runs/resuming of interupted work, ratatui powered TUI to monitor on-going runs and investigate/review previous runs, a native desktop GUI for richer workflows, proper error/state types, sane toml based config files, intelligent context injection between agents via git diffs and shared context, concrete agent types, commits/pr creations if desired, git worktree support for parallel execution, context size optimization..

 Architecture Overview